-The program offers a \$750 travel stipend to students who travel from outside the metro Chicago area for the quarterly residency sessions.
-This stipend is provided in the form of travel expense reimbursement, so students must retain and submit all receipts to the program during or following each residency session.
+The program offers a \$750 travel stipend to students who are not funded by scholarship and travel from outside the metro Chicago area for the quarterly residency sessions.
+This stipend is provided in the form of travel expense reimbursement, so students must retain and submit all receipts to the program during or within 30 days of the residency session.
 Discount rates are available at nearby hotels for Northwestern affiliates.